MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-security.md

 # Security best practices in Data API builder

 This article includes the current recommended best practices for security in the Data API builder.
-This is not an exhaustive list of every security consideration for your Data API builder solution.
+This article doesn't include an exhaustive list of every security consideration for your Data API builder solution.

 ## Disable Legacy Versions of TLS at the Server Level

-### Background

 Data sent between a client and Data API builder should occur over a secure connection to protect sensitive or valuable information.
 A secure connection is typically established using Transport Layer Security (TLS) protocols.